jdupak/diploma-thesis/src/00_thesis.md

 - Location information is not stored.
 This is necessary for practical error reporting.
 - Copy trait probing is not performed.
 Copy trait is only derived for primitive types and tuples of primitive types.
 - Not all fake operations are represented and emitted (e.g., `fake_unwind`).
+- Advanced projections like `cast` might need more complex handling.

 ### Parsing, AST, HIR, TyTy